 Looking for the right price in term insurance?
 Here’s how to score the right deal

 Term insurance is invaluable if you have financial dependents.
 This insurance solution allows you to get high coverage at extremely affordable premiums that suit your budget.
 However, there are several term plans available in the market, offering different features and prices.
 So, how do you select the right deal?
-Here is a guideline that can help you customize a plan and get the right price on your term insurance.
+Here is a guideline that can help you customise a plan and get the right price on your term insurance.

 1. Buy early

 Age is a crucial factor that determines your term insurance premiums.
-Risk of mortality and lifestyle diseases are lower when you are young.
+The risk of mortality and lifestyle diseases are lower when you are young.
 Thus, insurers ask for lower premiums from young applicants.
 Chances of rejection are low as well, due to the same reasons.
 In addition to this, the premiums remain fixed throughout the policy tenure.
 So, if you want to save on term insurance premiums, buy a plan as early in life as you can.

 2. Optimum Cover right from the start

 The life cover that you select also decides the cost of your policy.
 Therefore, determine the sum assured after careful calculations.
-For this, you need to consider factors like
+For this, you need to consider factors like:

 - Your family's present living costs